 - While there has been significant experience of application under IAS 39 and the IASB has indicated that the additional guidance in IFRS 9 on this topic should not result in a different outcome for financial instruments under IAS39, the application of this in the context of insurance liabilities is new.
 Preparers and auditors will have to consider how the practice that exists for hedging strategies in the banking sector (in particular the macro fair value hedge under the IAS 39 carve-out) can be tested and applied to the insurance sector. - As the durations involved in the insurance model are generally longer than under the banking model, an insurer will have greater exposure due to variability as a result of both insurance and financial risk.
-Furthermore, there may generally be more variability in timing of payments of cash flows on insurance liabilities due to both insurance risk (timing of claims) and non-insurance risk (such as the exercising of extension and cancellation options (lapses)).
+Furthermore, the calculations and models may be more complex to implement as both insurance risk (timing of claims) and non-insurance risk (such as the exercising of extension cancellation options (lapses)) may create variability in timing of payments.

 - 17 There is therefore no conceptual barrier against the application of hedge accounting in the context of IFRS 17.
-However, given the lack of experience and systems by the insurance industry, it would require significant investment both in time and systems development to implement hedge accounting in this context. - Finally, even with the application of hedge accounting, there is no guarantee that there will be no profit or loss volatility.
+However, given the lack of experience and systems on hedge accounting by the insurance industry, it would require significant investment both in time and systems development to implement hedge accounting in this context. - Finally, even with the application of hedge accounting, there is no guarantee that there will be no profit or loss volatility.
 This is because events may unfold differently than expected or not all the risk types have been hedged.
 All of the above may also require further judgement and may only be suitable for some but not all cases or instruments.